AtulPatidar1709/translation-api/readme.md

 - Postman for testing

 # About
-- Banana Talk is a fun translation app which takes the input and converts into minion language
 - Roman Number is a fun translation app which takes the input and converts Number into Roman language